 What is longevity medicine?

-What tests are used?
+What tests are used in longevity medicine?

-Why does disease develop silently?
+Why does chronic disease develop silently?

-What is the goal?
+What is the goal of longevity medicine?